Guesskinghmm/Placement-helper/README.md

 Fork the repository, make your changes, and submit a pull request!

 👤 Author
-Aditya Tripathi Indian Institute of Information Technology, Allahabad (IIITA) GitHub: Guesskinghmm
+Aditya Tripathi Indian Institute of Information Technology, Allahabad (IIITA) GitHub: @Guesskinghmm

 If you find this project useful for your placement prep, consider giving the repository a ⭐!